1Hamza-Hashmi1/3x2-Memory-Circuit/README.md

   -can have 4 possible loactions for memory, but we using only 3

-  -slect memory location 01, 10 and 11 going left to right respectively
+  -select memory location 01, 10 and 11 going left to right respectively

 +Middle (Memory Out)

 +Bottom of Middle (Switch)

-  -if open its 0, triggers AND gates in the read write circuit which allows a clock
+  -if switch is open, its value is 0, triggers AND gates in the read write circuit which allows a clock

 +Right of Middle (Read/Write Circuit)